Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Methods

 \section{Methods}

-Given an image $x$, a corresponding superpixel labelling mask $s$, and the labelling $l$ for each superpixel in $s$, our task is, for the $i$-th superpixel $s_i$, predict the label $l_i$.
-Each label $l_i$ has the following four (potentially overlapping) classes associated with it: Pigment Network; Negative Network; Milia-like Cysts, and Streaks.
-These are represented as binary vectors of length four (\eg $l_i = [1,0,0,1]$ indicates the $i$th superpixel contains pigment network and streaks).
+Given a dermoscopy image $x$, and a corresponding superpixel labelling mask $s$, our task is to predict the set of labels $l$ that belong to each superpixel.
+The $i$-th label $l_i$ assigns the superpixel $s_i$ the following $K$ potentially overlapping dermoscopic features: \term{pigment network}; \term{negative network}; \term{milia-like cysts}; and \term{streaks}.
+These are represented as binary vectors of length $K=4$.
+For example, $l_i = [1,0,0,1]$ indicates that the $i$-th superpixel contains both a \term{pigment network} and a \emph{streaks} dermoscopic feature.